OpenMW/openmw/CONTRIBUTING.md

 To be able to merge PRs, commit priviledges are required.
 If you do not have the priviledges, just ping someone that does have them with a short comment like "Looks good to me @user".

-The person to merge the PR may either use github's Merge button or if using the command line, use the ```--no-ff``` flag and include the pull request number in the commit description.
+The person to merge the PR may either use github's Merge button or if using the command line, use the ```--no-ff``` flag (so a merge commit is created, just like with Github's merge button) and include the pull request number in the commit description.

 Other resources